 - new running boards consistent with the original design

 - a heater

 The original body of the Red Bus was carefully removed from the chassis.
 Damaged areas were repaired, cleaned and repainted in the original color scheme – a ripe Cascade Mountain Ash berry.
 New sheet metal or fiberglass components were blended into the vehicle where needed.
-In addition, all the door latches were replaced and the plywood floors were replaced with a space-age (aerospace) aluminum honeycomb floor to increase strength and reduce weight.
+All the door latches were replaced, and the plywood floors were replaced with a space-age (aerospace) aluminum honeycomb floor to increase strength and reduce weight.

 The return of some of the Glacier National Park Red Buses was celebrated in a snow storm in June of 2002, which eventually moved indoors, and the rest returned in December 2002.
 With the return of the restored “Reds”, generations to come will be able to enjoy the thrill of crossing the Continental Divide along the Going-To-The-Sun Road on one of Glacier National Park Red Buses.

 Today, each Red Bus is worth about $250,000.
 Ford Motor Company donated over $6 million to renovate 33 of these buses and keep them in service.
 Over 60,000 visitors enjoy a tour on the “Reds” each year.
 If you’re planning a trip to Glacier National Park, you may want to enjoy one of the tours offered on the “Jammer Buses”.

 Sources: Parallel tracks: Glacier National Park born from Great Northern Railway by Michael Jamison, reporter for The Missoulian, On the Road Again Glacier National Park’s Red Buses by Amy Vanderbilt, 100 Years of Service